 Group/Class: Rio Series

 Rio Hot Pink Mandevilla features bold hot pink tubular flowers with gold throats along the branches from late spring to mid fall.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Rio Hot Pink Mandevilla is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.